Rho Tau Pre-Physical Therapy Club

 Pre-Physician Assistant Club

 The purpose of the Pre-Physician Assistant Club is to unite Physician Assistant career bound students for the purpose of fostering professional, educational, philanthropic, and social interests.
-The Pre-PA club will strive to provide:

 Undergraduate Neuroscience Organization